 Becoming a CJA Panel Member

-The application period for CJA Panel Selection Appointments is now open.
+The CJA Application period for the Northern District of California is now open.

 Important Information For New and Prospective Panel Members

 The Criminal Justice Act Panel is a group of qualified and court-approved attorneys who are eligible for appointment by the Court to represent individuals in criminal cases who are unable for financial reasons to retain counsel.
 The appointments are made by the Court on a rotating basis among members of the panel.

 All applicants must have their principal place of business within the appropriate venue of the Northern District of California.
 For the San Jose venue, this includes the counties of Monterey, San Benito, Santa Clara, and Santa Cruz.
 For San Francisco/Oakland, this includes the counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, and Sonoma.

 There are four panels in the district: a Tier One Trial Panel, a Tier Two Trial Panel, an Appellate Panel, and a Eureka Panel.

 Trial Panels: Tier One is made up of the most experienced panel members eligible for appointment in all cases, including the most complex and difficult cases; Tier Two is designed for attorneys who do not meet the Tier One requirements, but are eligible for appointment in 18 U.S.C. § 922(g) cases, certain 21 U.S.C. § 841 cases, and other less serious cases identified as appropriate by the Federal Public Defender or the defender’s legal staff.